freeCodeCamp/freeCodeCamp/guide/english/typescript/index.md

 ![TypeScript](https://i.imgur.com/uRLunzU.png)

-So as you are most likely aware, JavaScript is expanding its footprint everyday and it is both overwhelming and amazing what you can do with the language nowadays.
+So, as you are most likely aware, JavaScript is expanding its footprint everyday.
+It is both overwhelming and amazing what you can do with the language nowadays.

-However, as more large-scale projects start to use JavaScript, the process of making the code easier to write and more maintainable becomes more and more difficult.
+However, as more large-scale projects start to use JavaScript, the process of making the code easier to write and more maintainable becomes increasingly difficult.

 This is a problem Microsoft recognized early on and they came up with the solution of TypeScript and released the first version approximately on October 1st, 2012.